joshuaabrookuk/7DFPS/README.md

 - Shock (Flying) Drone speed at 60%
 - Turret idle spin at 60%
 - Fall damage reduced (Survive single story drop unless jumping.)
-- All drone visibility decreased to 75%
+- All drone visibility range decreased to 75%
+- Increased ammount of bullets found in a pile

 ### Posible Features to add
-- Increase ammo drop size

 - Turrets drop ammo?
-- Always start with enough bullets to fill a magazine / chamber?
+- Always start with enough bullets to fill a magazine / chamber? (or, always start with full magazine / chamber?)
-- Increase hit-box sizes?
+- Increase hit-box sizes for drones?
+- Increase jump height?
+- Add run key?